 When rounding to the nearest 10, 100 etc or to a specific number of decimal places/significant figures, if the digit after the cut−off point is 5 or above, round up − if it’s under 5, round down.

-Round values in the question, usually to 1 s.f. to estimate answers.
-To calculate bounds, half the degree of accuracy and add it to the estimation for the upper bound or subtract for the lower bound.
+In estimation questions, round values to 1 significant figure to get approximate answers.
+To calculate bounds, half the degree of accuracy and add it to the estimation for the upper bound while subtract it from the estimation for the lower bound.

 End of page